IQSS/dataverse/doc/sphinx-guides/source/admin/ip-groups.rst

 .. literalinclude:: ../_static/admin/ipGroupAll.json

-Let's say you download the example above and edit it to give it a range used by your library, giving it a filename of ``ipGroup1.json`` and putting it in the ``/tmp`` directory.
+Let's say you download this example and edit it to give it a range used by your library, giving it a filename of ``ipGroup1.json`` and putting it in the ``/tmp`` directory.
 Next, load it into Dataverse using the following curl command:

 ``curl -X POST -H 'Content-type: application/json' http://localhost:8080/api/admin/groups/ip --upload-file /tmp/ipGroup1.json``